-Today intimacy is a matter that is not fully understood.
+Today, intimacy is not fully understood.
 There are misconceptions about intimacy and that is why I want to write about this topic.
 For example, many say that: 1) Intimacy is sexual participation with another person.
 2) Intimacy is always expressed physically.
 3) Marriage will naturally produce intimacy.
 4) Intimacy can only be found in relationships with people of the opposite sex.
 5) Intimacy is a feeling of closeness.
 6) Once you develop intimacy, you will always have it.

-Having these misconceptions about intimacy has led us to experience serious relational problems in all the dimensions.
-Divorce rates tell us that the lack of intimacy is the reason why they have increased in the last 20 years.
-Studies on the Attachment theory in children have shown that the lack of parental attachment/intimacy with children affects the way these children, in the future, develop romantic relationships (Bowlby, 1980; Hazan & Shaver, 1987).
-Other studies argue that the influence of these traumatic attachment experiences in childhood affects the neurobiological system that regulates the human being’s social and emotional behavior (Reite & Boccia, 1994).
+Having these misconceptions about intimacy has led us to experience serious relationship problems in all dimensions.
+Divorce rates tell us that the lack of intimacy is why they have increased in the last 20 years.
+Studies on the Attachment Theory in children have shown that the lack of parental attachment/intimacy with children affects the way these children develop romantic relationships (Bowlby, 1980; Hazan & Shaver, 1987).
+Other studies argue that the influence of these traumatic attachment experiences in childhood affects the neurobiological system that regulates social and emotional behavior (Reite & Boccia, 1994).

 Notice the following: the two institutions God established in the moment of the Creation were made with the aim of expressing the highest type of intimacy.
-God institutes the Sabbath so that human beings could express itself in the highest form the intimacy with God.
-God institutes marriage so that humankind could also express itself in the highest form the intimacy with the neighbor (spouse) by becoming one flesh.
+God instituted the Sabbath so that human beings could express themselves in the highest form the intimacy with God.
+God instituted marriage so that humankind could also express itself in the highest form the intimacy with the neighbor (spouse) by becoming one flesh.

-If we consider the institution of the Sabbath, in the mind of the Jewish people the Sabbath was instituted so that humans could rest in God and procreate.
+If we consider the institution of the Sabbath from the perspective of the Jewish people, the Sabbath was instituted so that humans could rest in God and procreate.
 This reflects the essence of mankind: created to live in intimacy with God and the neighbor.

-In the marriage sermon God gave to Adam and Eve, He gives the order: “A man shall leave his father and his mother, and they shall be one flesh”.
-God calls to leave the intimate relationship that the couple had in their family of origin so that they can join their spouse and begin to experience intimacy in the new family unit.
-That is why the level of intimacy you will have with your spouse will be closely linked to the level of intimacy you learned to have in your home of origin.
+In the marriage sermon God gave to Adam and Eve, He gives the order: “A man shall leave his father and his mother, and they shall be one flesh.”
+God calls for leaving the intimate relationship that the couple had in their families so that they could join their spouse and begin to experience intimacy in the new family unit.
+That is why the level of intimacy you have with your spouse will be closely linked to the level of intimacy you learned in your childhood home.

 Genesis 2:25 says that “they were naked and were not ashamed.”
 What does God want to highlight through the biblical author in this chapter?
-This is the most graphic kind of marital intimacy: two different people, equal in value, with a deep emotional, spiritual and physical relationship; in total transparency, without fear of being known.
-This is the kind of openness, acceptance, trust and excitement to which I refer when I use the word intimacy.
+This is the most graphic kind of marital intimacy: two different people, equal in value, with a deep emotional, spiritual and physical relationship, in total transparency, without fear of being known.
+This is the kind of openness, acceptance, trust, and excitement I refer to when I use the word intimacy.

-It is obvious that it is about physical nakedness, but he is implying spiritual, emotional, intellectual and recreational nakedness or intimacy that manifests itself in the domains of intimacy.
+It is obvious that it is about physical nakedness, but he is implying spiritual, emotional, intellectual, and recreational nakedness that manifests itself in the domains of intimacy.

 You must feel free to express your feelings, without fear of being judged or rejected.
-A very important part of achieving this connection is self-knowledge, since the better we know how we feel and why, the easier it will be for us to explain it to our spouses and to be in contact with internal situations that disturb our peace.
+A very important part of achieving this connection is self-knowledge, since the better we know how we feel and why, the easier it will be for us to explain it to our spouses and to understand situations that disturb our peace.

 All ideas (even the craziest ones) are heard by your spouse and vice versa.
-Has it happened to you that it is easy for the two of you to stay up all night talking about several topics?
+Is it easy for the two of you to stay up all night talking about several topics?

-This type of intimacy involves everything from going to the park, to reading a book together or sharing any activity that you enjoy doing together and are passionate about.
-There are couples who have hobbies in common, which is very beneficial to counteract the routine in which some relationships may fall.
+This type of intimacy involves everything from going to the park, to reading a book together, or sharing any activity that you enjoy doing together and are passionate about.
+There are couples who have hobbies in common, which is very beneficial to counteract the routine that may lead some relationships to fail.

 Kisses, caresses, massages… dare to experiment in your sexual intimacy, to get to know each other and share your likes.
 A passionate weekend getaway.
 The ideas have no limits.

-Now we know the different types of intimacy that exist, and how important they are so that we can have a close and deep relationship with our spouse.
+Now we know the different types of intimacy that exist, and how important they are to a close and deep relationship with our spouse.
 By overcoming shame and becoming vulnerable to the other, we will achieve intimacy, which applies both in our relationship with God and in our relationship with others.